sagar-patil-here/HyperVeda-internship-2025/React/Day2/Day2_React_Components_Props_State.md

 ### ✅ Requirements:
 - A button to increase the count
+- A button to decrease the count
+- A button to reset the count
 - Display the count on screen

 ### 🧾 Example Output: